About Omnia

 Not getting the right care at the right time can mean your condition gets worse, not better.
 We offer rapid access to physiotherapy, often offering same or next day appointments.

-You can find our clinic conveniently situated in the centre of town close to Rugby School; free parking is available on local streets, or nearby public car parks.
+You can find our clinic conveniently situated in the centre of town close to Lawrence Sheriff School; free parking is available on local streets, or the nearby public car park on Railway Terrace for a small fee.

 Please note that our well equipped clinic room is situated up a flight of stairs.
 If you would prefer us to come to you at home, we are happy to do this.
 Please contact us to arrange a visit.